MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/application-provisioning-configure-api.md

-## Step 2: Get the application template id
+## Step 2: Get the gallery application template identifier
-Applications in the Azure AD application gallery have an application template describing the metadata for that application.
+Applications in the Azure AD application gallery have an [application template](https://docs.microsoft.com/graph/api/applicationtemplate-list?view=graph-rest-beta&tabs=http) describing the metadata for that application.
 Using this template you can create an instance of the application and service principal in your tenant for management.

 ##### Request